Blanchard Valley Conference: League history

 The BVC's roots lie in the Hancock County League often known as the Little 9/8/7 League, which formed in 1922.
 Arcadia, Arlington, Liberty-Benton, McComb, Mount Blanchard, Mount Cory, Rawson, Van Buren, Vanlue were the founding members.
 Cory-Rawson was formed by the consolidation of Mount Cory and Rawson in 1950.
 The eight team lineup lasted for another decade, until Mount Blanchard (due to consolidate into Riverdale in 1962) joined the Hardin County League.

-The remaining seven members decided to reorganize the league in 1965 and add other schools, giving birth to the BVC.
+The remaining seven members decided to reorganize the league in 1965 and add other schools, forming the BVC.
 Hardin Northern, Leipsic (football only), and Westwood signed on to make the conference a 9 member/10 football member conference.
 When Westwood was absorbed by the Bowling Green City School District in 1966, Pandora-Gilboa replaced them in the league for the 1966–67 school year in football only.
 Leipsic and Pandora-Gilboa were both members of the Putnam County League for all non-football sports at this time.

 Leipsic and Pandora-Gilboa were able to work out schedules with the PCL to be able to join the BVC in all sports, while keeping membership in both conferences, in 1971.

 On April 19, 2012, Ada High School of the Northwest Conference, along with Calvert, Hopewell-Loudon, and North Baltimore of the Midland Athletic League made pitches to join the BVC after answering a letter of interest made in February 2012.

 On May 21, 2012, the BVC extended invitations to Hopewell-Loudon and North Baltimore with the following report coming from the Findlay Courier:

 By an 8-0 vote, with two abstentions, member schools of the Blanchard Valley Conference on Monday voted to approve expansion.
 North Baltimore and Hopewell-Loudon were formally invited to join the league.
 Those two schools have until July 1 to accept.
 Expansion would take effect for the 2014-15 school year.
 BVC officials still hope to add two more schools to eventually make the conference a 14-team league.
 Football would be split into two divisions, based on boys enrollment figures combined with a multiplier of wins over the previous four seasons.
 The schools would then be ranked 1-12 (or 1-14, if two more schools are added); odd-number ranked teams would make up one division and even-number ranked teams the other.
 There will be no North-South, East-West or straight enrollment-based split of divisions.
 Under a 12-team format, each football team would play the other teams in its division once, have two crossover games with the other division and an eighth conference game against a team in the same slot in the other division.
 Each school would have a second non-conference game on its schedule.
 All other sports will be in a single-division format.
 The two BVC members who are also part of the Putnam County League, Leipsic and Pandora-Gilboa, will remain full members of the PCL.